CMM 4/10/2026

 • 1.0mM-run-vis.gro

-The script should run cleanly, with some informational output including the number of frames read, the time in ns, and so on.
+By default, the script will use all available threads on the machine.
+There are optional arguments, which you may see by examining the script itself.
+There will be some informational output including the number of frames read, the time in ns, and so on.
 When it's finished, it will have created two directories and a number of files:

-Data-TTA (which contains the aggregate size distributions by mass (Masses.dat) and cluster size (Sizes.dat).
+Data-TTA (which contains the aggregate size distributions by mass (Masses.dat) and cluster size (Sizes.dat (some important information in the header of this file)).
 These data correspond to the cluster size distributions mentioned above.
 Until we know which part of our trajectories are useful to look at, we can't really use these data yet.

 Cluster-TTA (which holds mostly time-series information)